-When it comes to picking the right solution for you, there’s no right or wrong.
-Want to transform existing space into a Huddle Room, meeting room, boardroom or interactive room?
+When it comes to picking the right video conferencing solution for you, there’s no right or wrong.
+Want to transform existing space into a huddle room, meeting room, boardroom or interactive room?
 Learn how these types of rooms can facilitate engaging, interactive meetings.
-With British workers spending over 10% of their workweek in meetings, ensuring your company has the right tools to make meetings efficient is crucial.
+With British workers spending over 10% of their workweek in meetings, ensuring your company has the right video conferencing systems in place to make meetings efficient is crucial.

 - Training & Adoption workshops

 With an ever-increasing percentage of the population working from home, permanently or at least partially, video conferences have become a standard in everyone’s workdays.
 While this unforeseen and accelerated trend came as new ground for smaller businesses, large corporations have been dealing with video conferencing systems for a long time.
 Trying to keep their regional teams on the same page, creating a sense of belonging and generally making sure their online experience is reliable and effective as their in-person meetings.

 Additionally, video conferencing systems have replaced work social events at a time when they are not available.
 Calls have enabled people to feel connected and “part of the team” in company-wide meetings and build their work relationships online-first.

 In short, the flexibility of video conferencing has boosted employee productivity and collaboration, as they’re just one click away from all their colleagues.
 Factors such as increased efficiency, the option of remote working and almost null entry barriers have all made video conferencing systems extremely popular in the modern workspace.
 The rise of Bring Your Own Device policies further enabled employees to connect to meetings anywhere, at any time.